pythonitalia/pycon/README.md

 This project is composed of two services, a backend and a frontend.

-Follow the [README in the backend service](./backend/README.md) to run the backend.
+Follow the [README in the backend service](./backend/README.md) to setup and run the backend.

 Note: